 We found this when researching the campaign for a proposal.
 Weirdly, we were the only ones’ pitching for this work who looked at the data before rushing at the results.
 Surely, everyone should be asking these questions?

 It’s a relatively simple process to get here.
 You just need to access to performance data from your campaign (any good social listening platform will give you this).

 We’d be happy to share how we did this, give us a shout if you’re interested.
 Get in touch.

 Next time: Be careful who you ‘ask’ for feedback

 We make social data simple.
 Simple for you to know what’s meaningful, to find new insights, to see opportunities and to spark inspiration.

 We’ll help you use social to find and understand the people that matter to you.
-So you can create the right experiences, engage new audiences and appeal to people in the right way.
+So you can create the right experiences, engage new audiences and appeal to people in the best way.

-We’ll help you become something people want to be part of.
+People are busy, we’ll help you become something they want to be part of.